leon-bckl/lsp-framework/README.md

     <lsp::requests::TextDocument_Diagnostic>(std::move(params));
 ```

 The second version allows specifying callbacks for the success and error cases.
-The success callback has a `MessageType::Result` parameter and the error callbacks an `lsp::ResponseError` containing the error code and message from the response.
+The success callback has a `MessageType::Result` parameter and the error callback an `lsp::ResponseError` containing the error code and message from the response.

 ```cpp
 auto params = lsp::requests::TextDocument_Diagnostic::Params{...}